Installing Octez#

 sudo apt install octez-baker

-Once the Octez binary packages are installed, they can be set up as services as explained in Setting up Octez Services.
+Once the Octez binary packages are installed, you may want to start a node, and then perhaps start a baker.
+Alternatively, they can be set up as services as explained in Setting up Octez Services.

 To remove the Octez packages you can simply run the following command.